contextual-contribs/contextual/README.md

 # progress
 Current phase is **brainstorming phase.** The only activity right now is for the community to dream up better, briefer ways to write code.
 No work will be done on a parser, transpiler, or compiler at this time.

-# github
-This is my first github project, so i'm exploring best ways to use the tools, including wiki, project, team, etc. Suggestions/tips welcomed!